 If you are married to an undocumented immigrant, you are not alone.
-According to the Wall Street Journal, about 1.2 million undocumented immigrants are married to citizens of the United States.
-And that number does not even include undocumented immigrants married to U.S. permanent residents.
+According to the Wall Street Journal, about 1.2 million undocumented immigrants are married to United States citizens.
+And that number doesn't even include undocumented immigrants married to U.S. permanent residents.
 Getting a marriage green card protects your spouse from deportation and, as immediate relatives, gives them a path to naturalization.
 But applying for a marriage green card can be a difficult process.
 And in most cases, it is even more challenging when your spouse is undocumented.
 This article will help you weigh the benefits and risks of applying for a marriage green card for your undocumented spouse.
-If your undocumented spouse overstayed their U.S. visa, received Advance Parole, or received DACA before they turned 18 years old, ImmigrationHelp.org can help you prepare your marriage Green Card Application for free.

 If your undocumented spouse entered the U.S. illegally, applying for a marriage green card is normally much harder under immigration law.
 If you are eligible, the application process involves numerous supporting documents.
 The application process also differs depending on whether you are a citizen of the United States or a permanent resident.